completium/completium-cli/README.md

 ## Archetype

-`$completium-cli` can install (or update) <a href='https://completium.com/docs/dapp-tools/archetype'>Archetype</a> compiler with the following command:
+`$completium-cli` can install (or update) <a href='https://archetype-lang.org/'>Archetype</a> compiler with the following command:

 ```
-completium-cli install archetype
+completium-cli install bin archetype
 ```

-If <a href='https://completium.com/docs/dapp-tools/archetype'>Archetype</a> binary is already installed, you can just set the path with:
+If <a href='https://archetype-lang.org/'>Archetype</a> binary is already installed, you can just set the path with:

 ```
 completium-cli set archetype <PATH_TO_ARCHETYPE_BIN>